Flag of Greece: Ottoman period

-During the uprising of 1769 the historic blue cross on white field was used again by key military leaders who used it all the way to the revolution of 1821.
-It became the most popular Revolution flag, and it was argued that it should become the national flag.
-The "reverse" arrangement, white cross on a blue field, also appeared as Greek flag during the uprisings.
-This design had apparently been used earlier as well, as a local symbol (a similar 16th or 17th century flag has been found near Chania).
+During the Ottoman rule several unofficial flags were used by Greeks, usually employing the Byzantine double-headed eagle (see below), the cross, depictions of saints and various mottoes.

 A military leader, Yiannis Stathas, used a flag with white cross on blue on his ship since 1800.
 The first flag featuring the design eventually adopted was created and hoisted in the Evangelistria monastery in Skiathos in 1807.
 Several prominent military leaders (including Theodoros Kolokotronis and Andreas Miaoulis) had gathered there for consultation concerning an uprising, and they were sworn to this flag by the local bishop.